eslint/eslint/docs/src/maintain/manage-issues.md

 **Breaking Changes:** Be on the lookout for changes that would be breaking.
 Issues that represent breaking changes should be labeled as "breaking".

+## Request Feedback from TSC

+To request feedback from the TSC, team members can ping `@eslint/eslint-tsc` and add the label "tsc waiting" on an issue or pull request.
+Unless otherwise requested, every TSC member should provide feedback on [issues labeled "tsc waiting"](https://github.com/issues?q=org%3Aeslint+label%3A"tsc+waiting").
+If a TSC member is unable to respond in a timely manner, they should post a comment indicating when they expect to be able to leave their feedback.
+The last TSC member who provides feedback on an issue labeled "tsc waiting" should remove the label.

 ## When to Close an Issue

 All team members are allowed to close issues depending on how the issue has been resolved.